How to prepare for a phone or Skype interview

 You know what they say: practice makes perfect!
 But in all seriousness, being interviewed by someone you can't look in the eye can actually be a lot more difficult than you think.

 It's easy to get flustered or lose your train of thought with a phone interview, and the best way to tackle this is to practice as much as you can.

 Alternatively, if you're wanting to be super critical of yourself, you could always record yourself practising answers using your phone and listen back to see where you could improve.

 Don't be put off by hating the sound of your own voice though – it will always sound a lot worse to you than it will to others.
 Promise!

 Remember to listen

-This might sound obvious, but when you're there in the moment it can be easy to get caught up in saying your bit that you forget to actually listen to what the interviewer is saying.
+This might sound obvious, but when you're there in the moment it can be easy to get so caught up in saying your bit that you forget to actually listen to what the interviewer is saying.

 Take your time, listen carefully to what you're being asked before you respond and whatever you do, never interrupt!